 - Increase in prompted awareness of New Zealand as a study destination, measured via an annual brand health survey.
-This is an indicator of marketing impact in building brand awareness. - Increase the proportion of prospective students rating New Zealand among their top 3 choices of study destination, measures via annual brand health survey.
-This is an indicator of marketing impact in building brand preference. - Lead generation, measured via engagement with our website Study with NZ and post-event connections.
+This is an indicator of marketing impact in building brand awareness. - Increase the proportion of prospective students rating New Zealand among their top 3 choices of study destination, measures via annual brand health survey. - Lead generation, measured via engagement with our website Study with NZ and post-event connections.
 This indicator demonstrates increasing awareness and preference which can be converted into enrolment.
-It also supports agent facilitation activities in-market.

-2. Influencing student choice through our onshore and offshore partnering and sector engagement
+It also supports agent facilitation activities in-market. - 2.
+Influencing student choice through our onshore and offshore partnering and sector engagement